wagtail/wagtail/docs/getting_started/tutorial.md

 changes).
 You must run the above commands each time you make changes to the model definition.

 You can now edit the homepage within the Wagtail admin area (go to Pages, Homepage, then Edit) to see the new body field.
-Enter some text into the body field, and publish the page.
+Enter some text into the body field, and publish the page by selecting *Publish* at the bottom of the page editor, rather than *Save Draft*.

 The page template now needs to be updated to reflect the changes made to the model.
 Wagtail uses normal Django templates to render each page